-Real-time quotes are a precise snapshot of market value for securities at that very moment in time.
+Real-time quotes are a precise snapshot of market value for securities at that exact moment in time.

 If you are an active trader, you need to know where your stocks stand minute-by-minute.
 This is because fluctuations up and down happen unpredictably and suddenly.
 The difference of a few cents could really make or break a trade.